medo64/Rs485FEC/README.md

 device and allow for a non-isolated RS-485 communication up to 115,200 baud rate at 5V.

-Please note that this card is using automatic transmit control.
+Please note that this card is using automatic transmit control and it is fail-safe biased (equivalent to 120Ω termination).

 ## Pinout